GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/user-group.md

     attribute i.e. eduPersonScopedAffiliation.
 For more information please contact Gluu Support.

-  * _Snapshot Folder:_ Every cycle of of Gluu Server Cache Refresh cycle saves an overall snapshot and problem-list record on a specified location.
+  * _Snapshot Folder:_ Every cycle of Gluu Server Cache Refresh cycle saves an overall snapshot and problem-list record on a specified location.
 This is where the Gluu Server Administrator can specify the location.
 You can easily decide whether cache refresh synchronizes all